 The fact that the ayatollahs have ruled Iran for 35 years is an abomination, of course, and the fact that the strict recent sanctions have not yet brought them down is a depressant to anti-Putin hopefuls.
 But Goldman’s suggestion that, in order to win the geopolitical chess game, Americans should sacrifice Ukraine and attack Iran is simply wrong.

 Because… because you don’t play with cheating partners.
 Because a Russian saying goes, “Offer him a finger and he’ll bite off your hand.”
-Because confronting him can slice a few knots while compromising will leave behind more tangles.
+Because confronting him can slice apart a few knots while compromising will leave behind more tangles.
 And because Ukraine is close to home.